moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/compliance-frameworks/decisions/003_custom_checks.md

 'external' as the `check_type`.

 We would POST the latest project settings to these external services and expect a boolean status as the response.

-### Predefined checks

-These checks are similar to the existing ones and would be created by GitLab.
-These would be stored in the `compliance_checks` table with 'predefined' as the `check_type`.
-These checks are the ones that are not directly mapped to a project's setting such as security scanner checks like SAST and DAST.

 ## Workflow